Mandatory requirements

 Delivered by qualified instructors, the program combines online-managed self-study of theoretical concepts with mandatory classroom lab and Ride Along shifts where you'll observe, be assessed and learn practical skills.
 You must be motivated and organized to learn the required material through self-directed study and skill practice.

-To be eligible to take this program, you must provide proof that:
+To be eligible to take this program, you must be at least 18 years of age and provide proof of the following:

-- demonstrate English language proficiency and meet the following requirements or equivalents.
-We will accepted English Language Arts 30-1 or 30-2 as proof.
+• English language proficiency - we will accept English Language Arts 30-1 or 30-2 as proof

 Contact us for more clarification on high school prerequisites and equivalencies and how Academic Upgrading and Open Studies can help you fill any gaps for admission into the EMR certificate program.